On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

 \subsubsection{Parallel Branches}

 In this example, we focus on parallelism, where some parallel splits do not have exact matching parallel joins, i.e., branches of one parallel region are partially overlapping with some parallel branches of a different parallel region.
-An example of this structure is given in \cref{fig:and_overlap_pn}, where the branch consisting of \activity{B1}, \activity{B2} merges in the middle of the branch \activity{D1}, \activity{D2}, thus blocking the progression of the latter branch until \activity{B2} is executed.
-Meanwhile, the branch containing \activity{C1}, \activity{C2}, \activity{C3} can progress freely in parallel.
-This Petri net is deadlock-free and 1-safe, but does not follow a block-structure.
-The DFA of the corresponding discovered constraints is shown in \cref{fig:and_overlap_aut}, and it matches the behavior of the Petri net precisely, but through a somewhat less compact structure due to all possible parallel interleavings being explicit.
+The specific example we consider is given in \cref{fig:and_overlap_pn}.
+In this example, the branch consisting of \activity{B1}, \activity{B2} merges in the middle of the branch \activity{D1}, \activity{D2}, thus blocking the progression of the latter (the execution of \activity{D2}) until \activity{B2} is executed.
+Meanwhile, the branch containing \activity{C1}, \activity{C2}, \activity{C3} can progress freely in parallel with \activity{B1}, \activity{B2} as well as with \activity{D1}, \activity{D2}.
+Notably this Petri net is still deadlock-free and 1-safe.
+The DFA of the corresponding discovered constraints is shown in \cref{fig:and_overlap_aut}, and it matches the behavior of the Petri net, but through a somewhat less compact structure due to DFAs requiring explicit representation of all possible parallel interleavings.